The Bankrate promise

-If you’re a teen driver or you have a teen driver listed on your policy, you may be looking for ways to save.
+If you’re a teen driver or you have a teen driver listed on your policy, you might also be looking for ways to save.
 Adding a younger driver can make car insurance more expensive, but the good news is that some companies offer cheaper average rates than others for college students.
 In addition, several companies offer competitive student discounts.

 The best car insurance for college students

 While many of the best car insurance companies provide discounts to college students, some are more generous than others.
-Below, Bankrate’s insurance editorial team rounded up five car insurance providers that offer lower-than-average rates to college-aged drivers on their parents’ policy (according to 2021 auto insurance rate data pulled from Quadrant Information Services).
+Below, Bankrate’s insurance editorial team selected five top car insurance providers that offer lower-than-average rates to college-aged drivers on their parents’ policy, according to 2022 auto insurance rate data pulled from Quadrant Information Services.

-Each company is listed with its Bankrate Score, which shows how well each insurance provider performs overall, on a scale from zero to five.
-Our team assigns Bankrate Scores through objectively analyzing each company’s average premiums, coverage offerings, discount options, complaints filed with the National Association of Insurance Commissioners (NAIC), mobile app, J.D.
+Each company is listed with its Bankrate Score, which shows how well each insurance provider performs overall, on a five-point scale.
+Our team calculates Bankrate Scores by analyzing each company’s average premiums, coverage offerings, discount options, complaints filed with the National Association of Insurance Commissioners (NAIC), mobile app, J.D.
 Power score for customer service and AM Best score for financial strength.
 The closer a company scores to five, the better it performs across each category.

 Average annual full coverage car insurance rates for college students